Skip to content

 Tackling Gender Inequality

-Led by Close the Gap, this session will explore how gender norms and stereotyping about women’s capabilities and interests can result in a segregation in the types of work that men and women do and how these can often underpin violence against women.
+Led by Close the Gap, this session by Collett O’Connor explored how gender norms and stereotyping about women’s capabilities and interests can result in a segregation in the types of work that men and women do and how these can often underpin violence against women.
 The term ‘violence against women’ refers to violent and abusive behaviour that is carried out against women, primarily by men, as a result of their gender.
 This abusive behaviour can be physical, emotional, psychological, sexual or economic and stems from women’s deep-rooted inequality.

 Tackling Hate Crime

-Police Scotland will lead this session about hate crime, behaviours which are both criminal and rooted in prejudice.
+Police Scotland’s Lyndsay Brown led this session about hate crime, behaviours which are both criminal and rooted in prejudice.
 The legal definition of hate crime is “any crime which is understood by the victim or any other person as being motivated (wholly or partly) by malice or ill will towards a social group.”

 The person experiencing hate does not always need to be in one of these groups.
-We look at why the act or offence was committed and the perceptions of those involved.
+We looked at why the act or offence was committed and the perceptions of those involved.

 Enabling our Disabled Workforce

-This session will take you through some of the key principles of Speaking Up and being an Active Bystander, empowering staff across NHSGGC to challenge poor behaviours.
-Drawing on lessons from our Sexual Harassment: Cut It Out programme, Anthony Craig, Senior EDI Advisor, will show you how, when we challenge poor behaviours, we can shift the boundaries of what is considered acceptable within our culture.
+This session took delegates through some of the key principles of Speaking Up and being an Active Bystander, empowering staff across NHSGGC to challenge poor behaviours.
+Drawing on lessons from our Sexual Harassment: Cut It Out programme, Anthony Craig, Senior EDI Advisor, showed delegates when we challenge poor behaviours, we can shift the boundaries of what is considered acceptable within our workplace culture.

-Civility Saves Lives (CSL) is about how we treat each other at work.
+Civility Saves Lives (CSL) breakout session was delivered by Julie Pearson and covered how we treat each other at work.
 The aim of the CSL campaign in NHSGGC is to encourage positive workplace relationships and environments where the culture is improved by promoting the value of kind, caring and respectful interactions.
-The campaign also aims to raise awareness and understanding of the impact that rude, unprofessional and unproductive behaviour has and how the calling it out with compassion approach can help to address incivility.
+The campaign also aims to raise awareness and understanding of the impact that rude, unprofessional and unproductive behaviour has and how calling it out with a compassionate approach can help to address incivility.

 We have three Staff Forums and Network for BME, Disabled and LGBTQ+ staff members and their allies.
 These are staff led groups of employees, established to support colleagues in having their voices heard in respect of experiences working for NHSGGC.